lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 this hypocrisy that companies regularly employ to sell stuff.
 Obviously, both arguments are good and bad in different ways.

-Anyways, I see this message promoting two things
+Anyway, I see this message promoting two things

 1. There is a reason higher than scientific method to decide against or in favor of a product.
 In this case, ethnocentrism, nationalism and other